Jack in the Box: Products

-Although best known for its hamburgers, Jack in the Box's most popular product is its taco, which it has sold since the first restaurant in the 1950s.
-As of 2017, the company sold 554 million a year manufactured in three factories in Texas and Kansas.
+Although best known for its hamburgers, Jack in the Box's most popular product is its taco, which it has sold since opening its first restaurant in the 1950s.
+As of 2017, the company sold 554 million tacos a year; they are manufactured in three factories in Texas and Kansas.
 What makes the taco unusual is that it is created with the meat and hard taco shell in the Texas and Kansas facilities, then frozen for transport and storage.
 At the restaurant, it is then deep-fried, then prepared with lettuce, cheese, and mild taco sauce before serving.

 Besides tacos, other Americanized foods from ethnic cuisines that Jack in the Box offers include egg rolls, breakfast burritos, and jalapeño poppers.
-New items come in on a rotation every three to four months, including the Philly cheesesteak and the deli style pannidos (deli trio, ham and turkey, zesty turkey), which were replaced by Jack's ciabatta burger and included the original ciabatta burger and the bacon 'n' cheese ciabatta.
+New items come in on a rotation every three to four months, including the Philly cheesesteak and the deli-style pannidos (deli trio, ham and turkey, zesty turkey), which were replaced by Jack's ciabatta burger and included the original ciabatta burger and the bacon 'n' cheese ciabatta.
 Jack in the Box also carries seasonal items such as pumpkin pie shakes, Oreo mint shakes, and eggnog shakes during the Thanksgiving and Christmas holidays.
 In some locations, local delicacies are a regular part of the menu.
 Locations in Hawaii, for example, include the Paniolo breakfast (Portuguese sausage, eggs, and rice platter) and teriyaki chicken and rice bowl.
 In the Southern United States, the company offers biscuits and sweet tea.
 In Imperial County, California, some locations sell date shakes, reflecting the crop's ubiquity in the region's farms.
 In the spring of 2007, Jack in the Box also introduced its sirloin burger and followed this up recently with the sirloin steak melt.
 Its more recent foray into the deli market was the less-popular Ultimate Club Sandwich, which was initially removed in Arizona due to poor sales and has since been phased out at all locations.